teamclairvoyant/restonomer/restonomer-docs/source/restonomer_transformations.md

 ## RenameColumns

-It lets the user rename one or multiple dataframe column(s) at once.
+It lets the user rename one or multiple column(s) at once.

 This transformation expects user to provide below inputs: